Ralph Pasquariello: Professional

 His talents spread to the pro circuit, playing fullback for the Los Angeles Rams.
 Pasquariello was the first round draft pick for the Rams in 1950.
+His 1950 NFL contract was for $7,500 plus a signing bonus of $1,900.
 He later spent three years with the Chicago Cardinals (1951–1953).
+The Chicago Cardinals contract for 1954 was signed, but due to a knee injury Pasquariello was forced to retire with after 4 years.

 Honors

 The Annual Ralph Pasquariello Award, established in his honor by the Villanova Club of Boston, is given to the outstanding backfield performer in the Villanova-Boston College game.

 In 1981, he was honored by being inducted into the Villanova University Varsity Club (Villanova University Hall of Fame).

+On October 26, 2018, the two sons Ralph Jr and Stephen Pasquariello presented Villanova University with the 1949 All Star game MVP trophy.
+The trophy is displayed in the Football Office.
+There are only two trophies of its kind, the other resides in Canton Ohio in the NFL Hall of Fame and was awarded to Charley Trippi in 1945.

+Family- Both of Ralph’s sons followed in his footsteps.
+Ralph Jr ‘78 was recruited by Coach Lou Ferry ’49 (a former teammate of Ralph Sr.) played four years at Villanova from 1974-77.
+One of his teammates was Howie Long ’82 who incidentally in 1980 was the only other player from Villanova to ever win an MVP trophy for the Blue–Gray Football Classic (North-South game).
+Ralph's son Stephen played at Villanova for one season in 1980, before transferring to University of New Hampshire after the Wildcats went without football for a short time.